diddyjax19/NestIT-Phonestore/README.md

  ![](./readmeDocumentation/screenshot/coloursUsed.png)

   * The colour scheme was chosen by the background image of the project.
-I
+I used black for the footer and white for the background.

 ## Typography

-* The font chosen for the website is a font called Merriweather.
+* The font chosen for the website is a font called "Libre Franklin", sans-serif.
 I used this font because Merriweather font is ideal for text-dense design: the letterforms have a tall x-height but remain relatively small, making for excellent readability across screen sizes while not occupying extra horizontal space.
 The font was found on [Google Font](https://fonts.google.com/) and imported to the website through a CSS import.

 ## Images